ryan-haskell/elm-graphql-server/README.md

 This GraphQL request will be sent to [our Query.posts resolver](./src/Resolvers/Query/Posts.elm), which lists the first 25 posts in the system.
 If we repeated the previous strategy for each of those posts– that would mean 3 * 25...
 75 SQL queries!?

 Luckily for us, all our resolvers can access [an `info` argument for the GraphQL query](https://graphql.org/learn/execution/#root-fields-resolvers).
-This allows us to ask the question: "Does this request need authors?"
+This allows us to perform these queries in bulk– using a similar approach to Facebook's DataLoader!

 If the answer is yes, we use SQL's `IN` keyword to fetch author information for all 25 posts using only 3 SQL statements!
 (This would still only need 3 queries if we brought back 10, 100, or 1000 posts):